Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-We note a few weak false positives in all runs prior to the disc crossing (indicated by the horizontal dashed line in each panel, if applicable).
+We note a few weak false positives in all runs prior to the disc crossing (indicated by the horizontal dashed line in each column, if applicable).
 These are either noise-generated signals, or glitches of the phase-spiral finder algorithm applied to noisy data.
-Their overall incidence rate and strength can be estimated by looking at panel 6 (from the left); clearly, they are insignificant and can thus be safely ignored.
+Their overall incidence rate and strength can be estimated by looking at column 6 (from the left); clearly, they are insignificant and can thus be safely ignored.
+Finally, we note the apparent lack of diagonal azimuthal bands -- as seen in the case of fg00 and fg10\_nsf -- in the models fg20\_sf and fg20\_sf\_iso, which is probably a visual bias caused by the low incidence rate in the case of the interaction model, or due to the absence of an impulsive perturbation in the case of the isolated model.